mpostol/TP/ExDataManagement/DataStreams/DataStreams/README.md

 ### XML-based Validation

-If we are talking about exchanging data between different applications or between an application and a human, the issue of bitstreams correctness arises.
+If we are talking about exchanging data between different applications or between an application and a human, the issue of bitstream correctness arises.
 This issue should be considered on two independent levels.
 The first one is the correctness of the bitstream as a certain stream of signs, i.e. when the syntax rules are met.
-The second one is determined by possibility of assigning information to these sequences and therefore assigning meaning to a bitstream.
+The second one is determined by the possibility of assigning information to these sequences and therefore assigning meaning to a bitstream.

-To better understand these issues, let's look at them in the context of an examples [catalog.example.xml][catalogexamplexml].
-The following discursion scops to the XML format but the presented approach should be recognized as an universal one.
+To better understand these issues, let's look at them in the context of an example [catalog.example.xml][catalogexamplexml].
+The following discussion scops to the XML format but the presented approach should be recognized as a universal one.

 The XML (Extensible Markup Language) is a language that defines syntax rules.
-For example in the mentioned above XML text after replacing closing name of the `CD` element (by `CD1` instead of `CD` for example) we get an XML syntax error.
-Syntax error means that the file is not compliant wit the XML standard ad should not be used any more.
-But after replacing the name of the opening markup of the element by the same `CD1` name then this file is correct in context of the XML syntax.
+For example, in the mentioned above XML text after replacing the closing name of the `CD` element (by `CD1` instead of `CD` for example) we get an XML syntax error.
+Syntax error means that the file is not compliant with the XML standard and should not be used anymore.
+But after replacing the name of the opening markup of the element with the same `CD1` name then this file is correct in the context of the XML syntax.
 However, it is difficult to imagine that two subsequent elements will have different names but will represent the same information.
 So at this point, we can say that this file complies with the XML standard, with the XML syntax.
-However, well, it does not represent the semantics we would expect.
+However, it does not represent the semantics we would expect.

-Adding this attribute causes it to refer to the XML schema.
+Adding these attributes causes it to refer to the XML schema.

 ```xml
 <Catalog xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"